cocos/cocos-docs/en/cocos-service/agora.md

 ## Sample Project

-- Click the **Sample Project** button in Agora Voice service panel, Clone or download **Voice-Call-for-Mobile-Gaming/Basic-Voice-Call-for-Gaming/Hello-CocosCreator-Voice-Agora** Project and open the project in Cocos Creator.
+- Click the **Sample** button in Agora Voice service panel, Clone or download **Voice-Call-for-Mobile-Gaming/Basic-Voice-Call-for-Gaming/Hello-CocosCreator-Voice-Agora** Project and then open the project in Cocos Creator.
 The Sample project contains the following functions:

   - Join channel & leave channel.
   - Publish or subscribe stream.

 - Enabling the Agora Voice service.

-- Open the **HelloWorld.js** file, Then replace **appid** in the `initAgora` method with the App ID obtained from the Agora Voice console.
+- Double click to open the **HelloWorld.js** file, Then replace **appid** in the `initAgora` method with the App ID obtained from the Agora console.

 - After the script is finished and saved, go back to the editor.
 Select the **Browser** and click the ![](./image/preview-button.jpg) [Preview](../getting-started/basics/preview-build.md) button, you can debug the project in the browser.